I had an email at work recently which read “This new software will compliment the existing system.” Can you spot what’s wrong with that sentence?

 So, my email correspondent should have written that “This new software will complement the existing system.”
 But I suspect she wouldn’t have replied to compliment me if I’d written back to point out the mistake…

-24 Responses to “Compliment vs Complement”
+24 thoughts on “Compliment vs Complement”

 It should be ‘everyday writing’; not ‘every day writing’.
 And colons should always follow complete sentences, not fragments.